William-Louis Ternaux

 William-Louis Ternaux (1763–1833) was a French industrialist and manufacturer in the wool industry. the eldest son of Charles-Louis Ternaux (1738–1814), took over the direction of his family’s small woolen cloth business at Sedan (Department of Ardennes) in 1781 and rose to become the leading woolens manufacturer in France under Napoleon and during the Restoration.

 At the height of his success and fame in 1823, he challenged anyone to provide evidence to the contrary.
 If anyone, he wrote, could prove “... the existence of a manufacturer, not only in France, but in Europe, who has, at the same time, manufactured a greater amount and a greater value of woolen stuffs, created more new stuffs, experimented more with the use of raw materials and with the texture of fabrics, added more to the value of common woolen cloths, than I have done in the course of my life, I stand ready to pay this researcher the sum of 100,000 francs for his efforts.”

-Ternaux was indeed one of the great ‘lanceurs d’affaires’ of the early Industrial Revolution in France.
+Ternaux was one of the notable ‘lanceurs d’affaires’ of the early Industrial Revolution in France.
 During 1781-1789 he very capably expanded the family woolens business at Sedan from 8 to 150 looms, giving work to over 3,000 men, women and children.

 The politics of the Revolution interrupted his achievement and led to his exile from France during 1792-98, but he used these years to advantage by studying the woolens industry in England, Germany and Switzerland.
 He formulated an ambitious business plan for when he would return to France.